sososkxksodkd/Amogus/README.md

                         local mRoot = mob:FindFirstChild("HumanoidRootPart")
                         if mHum and mRoot and mHum.Health > 0 then

-                            while RyuConfig.AutoFarm and mHum and mHum.Parent and mHum.Health > 0 do
+                            while RyuConfig.AutoFarm and mHum and mHum.Parent and mHum.Health > 0 and CheckQuestActive() do
                                 local targetP = mRoot.Position + Vector3.new(0, RyuConfig.FarmHoverHeight, 0)
                                 if (root.Position - targetP).Magnitude > 13 then
                                     _G.RyuIsAttacking = false